Shapley values and machine learning to characterize metamaterials for seismic applications: A SENSITIVITY ANALYSIS FRAMEWORK BASED ON SHAPLEY VALUES

-The mathematical model is given by \textbf{Eq.~ \eqref{Eqn:Shapley_continuous}}.
-The range for the two input parameters $x_1$ and $x_2$ is taken as $[0, 10]$.
-We layout a grid of $0.1 \times 0.1$.
-At each grid point, we perform a Shapley value analysis and quantify the relative importance of the input parameters -- expressed in percentage.
+The range for the two input parameters $x_1$ and $x_2$ is set to $[0, 10]$.
+We lay out a grid with a spacing of $0.1 \times 0.1$.
+At each grid point, we perform Shapley value analysis to quantify the relative importance of the input parameters, expressed as percentages.

-\textbf{Figure \ref{fig:math_model}} shows the dominance of $x_1$ by plotting the parameter's Shapley in percentage.
-The red color shows the regions for which the contribution of $x_1$ is greater than 50\%, indicating that $x_1$ is the dominant parameter.
-While blue color denotes the regions for which $x_2$ parameter dominates, and the white color indicates the transition between the parameters.
-The predictions from the Shapley value analysis match with the analytical solution.
-However, the Shapley value analysis can be performed even for those problems without analytical solutions.
-This is often the case with material design such as creating seismic wave barriers using metamaterials.
-In such cases, graphs similar to Fig.~\ref{fig:math_model} provide a lot of information to a design engineer in navigating through the design space.
+\textbf{Figure \ref{fig:math_model}} illustrates the dominance of $x_1$ by plotting its Shapley value as a percentage.
+Regions where $x_1$ contributes more than 50\% are depicted in red, indicating its dominant influence.
+Conversely, blue regions represent where $x_2$ is dominant, with white indicating the transition between these influences.
+The predictions from the Shapley value analysis align with the analytical solution.
+Moreover, Shapley value analysis can be applied even in scenarios lacking analytical solutions, such as designing seismic wave barriers using metamaterials.
+In such cases, graphs akin to Fig.~\ref{fig:math_model} offer valuable insights to design engineers navigating the design space.

-For example, the \textbf{Eq.~ \eqref{Eqn:Shapley_continuous}} represents a material design with two materials, where $x_1$ is density ratio and $x_2$ is thickness ratio between two materials.
-In a case where we have a particular type of steel and rubber available, changing density ratio will require purchase of new materials, which is not economical.
-If we have the information represented on Fig.~\ref{fig:math_model}, we can determine the ranges where the thickness ratio can govern the design.
-Let us say that the density ratio available is 4.
-Keeping the thickness ratio higher than 7.5 will give us the advantage of having the dominant parameter as thickness and alter the design by changing it as desired.
-To conclude, having the dominant parameter obtained from Shapley value helped us determine how to change the design characteristics as wanted in an economical and time-efficient way.
+For instance, \textbf{Eq.~\eqref{Eqn:Shapley_continuous}} represents a material design involving two materials, where $x_1$ denotes the density ratio and $x_2$ represents the thickness ratio between these materials.
+In practical scenarios, such as when specific types of steel and rubber are available, adjusting the density ratio may necessitate purchasing new materials, which is economically impractical.
+By referencing the information depicted in Fig.~\ref{fig:math_model}, we can identify the ranges where modifying the thickness ratio effectively influences the design.
+Suppose the available density ratio is 4.
+Maintaining the thickness ratio above 7.5 grants us the advantage of having thickness as the dominant parameter, allowing us to modify the design as needed.
+In conclusion, identifying the dominant parameter through the Shapley value helps us determine how to adjust the design characteristics as desired, in an economical and time-efficient manner.